pantelisantonoudiou/MatWAND/Docs/Inputs.md

 # a) .mat files containing the raw traces
 Input structure is a .mat file that contains:

-    i) data: vector containing the raw voltage trace for all channels
+    data: vector containing the raw voltage trace for all channels

-    ii) samplerate: numerical variable/vector containing the sampling rate per second for each channel
+    samplerate: numerical variable/vector containing the sampling rate per second for each channel

-    iii) datastart: numerical variable/vector containing the start time(s) for each channel (in samples)
+    datastart: numerical variable/vector containing the start time(s) for each channel (in samples)

-    iv)  dataend: numerical variable/vector containing the end time(s) for each channel (in samples)
+    dataend: numerical variable/vector containing the end time(s) for each channel (in samples)

     -Optional-

-    v) For automatic sepration of files based on conditions please include:
+    For automatic sepration of files based on conditions please include:

     i) comments in a Rectangular Character Array called `comtext`